Research on whether nutrition affects school performance is growing. Is it true that good food means good grades?

 Breakfast clubs are actively combatting child hunger in the UK.
 They ensure children most at risk are given the same opportunities to achieve better school grades.

 Fact: If a child arrived at school hungry once a week, they could end up losing over eight weeks of learning time across their entire period at primary school.
+This is another reason that good food means good grades.

 School lunches provide up to a third of children’s daily energy and micronutrient intake, playing a big role in deciding the child’s overall diet.